How the Stop It Now! helpline works

-If you’re worried about your own thoughts or behaviour – click here.
+Get help if you’re worried about your own thoughts or behaviour.

 Are you worried about how someone you know behaves around children?
 Or about how they talk about children?
 Has someone you know been arrested for child sexual abuse offences, including viewing indecent images of children online?
 We can talk through the issues, help you take the next steps and make sure children are safe.

-If you’re worried about someone else’s behaviour – click here.
+Get support if you’re worried about someone else’s behaviour.

 Are you worried about a child or young person’s sexual behaviour around other children?
 Or maybe you’re not sure what is normal sexual behaviour in children and young people.
 Perhaps you’re worried about the possible consequences of saying or doing something?
 It’s important to remember that you are not alone – we can help you.